hydroflux/active-record-quiz/README.md

 ( ) `rake` ( ) `rake console` ( ) `rake ls` (X) `rake -T`

-?: When using Active Record migrations, we no longer need SQL to create and change tables and their data.
+?: When using Active Record migrations, we no longer need to write SQL to create and change tables and their data.

 (X) True ( ) False